uusnakki/testAPI1/README.md

 Pros:
 - Clear usability and logic behind the application
 - Gets the job done
+- Some validation in frontend (value should be a number and integer)

 Cons:
 - Testing should be done better: E2E testing, unit testing